peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Dirichlet_Distribution_Random_Numbers_with_a_Given_Positive_Sum></a>
 ### Dirichlet Distribution: Random Numbers with a Given Positive Sum

 The _Dirichlet distribution_ models a distribution of N numbers that sum to a given positive number, `total`.
-Generating N `GammaDist(total)` calls and dividing them by their sum will result in N random numbers that (approximately) sum to `total` (see the [Wikipedia article](https://en.wikipedia.org/wiki/Dirichlet_distribution#Gamma_distribution)).
+Generating N `GammaDist(total)` numbers and dividing them by their sum will result in N random numbers that (approximately) sum to `total` (see the [Wikipedia article](https://en.wikipedia.org/wiki/Dirichlet_distribution#Gamma_distribution)).
 For example, if `total` is 1, the numbers will (approximately) sum to 1.
 Note that in the exceptional case that all numbers are 0, the process should repeat.
 (A more general version of the Dirichlet distribution allows the parameter in `GammaDist` to vary for each random number.)

 The following pseudocode shows how to generate random integers with a given positive sum.
 (The algorithm for this was presented in Smith and Tromble, "[Sampling Uniformly from the Unit Simplex](http://www.cs.cmu.edu/~nasmith/papers/smith+tromble.tr04.pdf)", 2004.)
 In the pseudocode below&mdash;